 BN - Benefits Billing Delinquency Report

 Benefits billing functionality provides the ability to charge employees directly for insurance benefits as opposed to having them pay through payroll deduction.
 Once an employee is enrolled in benefits billing, they are invoiced on a monthly basis.
 If an employee does not remit payment by the due date, they will be listed on the Delinquent Accounts Report.
 The UWSC Benefits Team prepares and distributes the monthly Delinquency Report around the 15th of each month to the institutions.
 This procedure covers how to work the benefit billing delinquency report and what action is required by the institution due to non-payment or the employee's decision to let coverage end.

-- Benefits billing statements are mailed on a monthly basis around the 20th by the UWSC.
+- Benefits billing statements are created, printed, and mailed on a monthly basis around the 20th by the UWSC.
 The billing statements will be stored in Cypress for 3 months.

 - Payments are due by the 10th of the month prior to the coverage month.
 (If late invoicing, the 10th of the month following the first invoice.)

-- If payment not received by the 14th of the month, it is considered delinquent.
+- If payment is not received by the 14th of the month, it is considered delinquent.

-- An active employee’s insurance will be cancelled for non-payment of premium if premiums are not paid timely.
+- An employee’s insurance will be cancelled for non-payment of premium if premiums are not paid timely.
 If the insurance is cancelled, the employee may only have their insurance reinstated if they make payment in full within the grace period, which is normally 30 days from the last paid through date.

 RESPONSIBILITIES OF THE INSTITUTION

 1. The institution must review the monthly Delinquency Report, make their comments in Column B “Campus Action Plan” and then return the report to the UW Service Center within 5 working days.
 Please follow the instructions in the email.
 Common Action Plans institution can respond with include: